oril1234/Chat-Application-Server/README.md

 3. JSON file of those users permissions - all the actions they are allowed to do, as determined by the system admin
 4. Subscriptions server of the system which provides 3 web services: members, movies and subscriptions.
 For more details [click the link](https://github.com/oril1234/Cinema-Management-System-Subscriptions-Flask-Server).

-The server consists of 4 layers:
+The architecture of the server consists of 4 layers:
 1. Main - The module that is the first to receive API calls
 2. Routes layer - The modules the API calls are refered to from the main module
 3. Business Logic Layer - The modules called by the routers in which the API calls are processed, and then directed to the data layers.